 [ Read: Different Types Of Highlighters ]

-6. Combats Hair-loss:
+6. Combats Hair Loss:

 Senna not only beautifies your hair but also improves scalp condition and treats dandruff.
 It adds luster and definition to your hair.
 Being an excellent conditioning herb, it can combat hair loss as well.
 It cannot lighten naturally dark hair but will definitely provide deep conditioning.
 It can be combined with other herbs like Amla and Shikakai for conditioning and other benefits to your hair.

-Senna Plant Benefits for Health:
+Senna Plant Benefits For Health:

 As stated above, senna possesses medicinal value which can provide various health benefits given below.

-7. Treatment of Constipation:
+7. Senna For Constipation: